 As a business owner, financial data is critical to your success — but only if you know how to interpret the meaning behind the numbers correctly.
-Most business owners rely on the aid of an accounting team to accurately analyze and organize financial data, but it’s up to you to make smart decisions based on the information they’ve gathered.
+Most owners or leaders within an organization rely on the aid of an accounting team to accurately analyze and organize financial data.
+Still, when it comes time to make a big decision, it’s up to you to do so based on the gathered information.

-There are three major financial statements your accounting team will present to you on a regular basis: income statements, balance sheets, and statements of cash flow.
+There are at least three primary financial statements your accounting team will (read: most definitely should) be presenting to you regularly: income statements, balance sheets, and statements of cash flow.

 The income statement (also called a profit and loss statement or P&L statement) measures the profitability of your business during a specified accounting period.
 This statement assesses all of your business’ revenue and expenses, and then reports a net profit or net loss.

-By most industry standards, this is the most influential of the three major statements.
-It breaks down business costs into categories, allowing you to see clearly where your money has been spent — and which of those expenses were directly related to the production of goods and services.
-It also calculates your company’s earnings from multiple viewpoints; reporting not only the net earnings (your bottom line), but also an assessment of the business’ productive efficiency before the impact of taxes and financing.
+Importantly notated are costs directly related to goods and services.
+It also calculates your company’s earnings from multiple viewpoints, reporting not only the net earnings (your bottom line) but also an assessment of the business’ productive efficiency before the impact of taxes and financing.

 It’s helpful to compare multiple income statements from different accounting periods to monitor whether your business is becoming more or less profitable over time — allowing you to adjust your spending and production processes accordingly.